nmshd/documentation/_docs_integrate/01-integrate-scenarios.md

 ## Getting Started

 Begin your integration journey by familiarizing yourself with the [Connector REST API]({% link _docs_integrate/access-the-connector.md %}) and exploring the fundamental steps for integration.
+Gain insights into effectively utilizing the [Connector SDKs]({% link _docs_integrate/access-the-connector.md %}#accessing-the-connector-by-software-development-kits-sdk) to streamline and optimize your integration.
 Discover how events work and how you can leverage them in your application in the [event introduction]({% link _docs_integrate/event-introduction.md %}).

 ## Get in touch with other Identities